Find Affordable College Courses

 New Paltz, NY

 With a ranking of #15, SUNY New Paltz did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
-SUNY New Paltz is a moderately-sized public school located in the suburb of New Paltz.
+SUNY New Paltz is a medium-sized public school located in the suburb of New Paltz.

 Of the 236 students majoring in communication and journalism at SUNY New Paltz, 42% are male and 58% are female.